reergymerej/json-schema/README.md

     description of what this field and its value mean

 * **fields** {*object*}
-    only valid for "object" <a href="#value-types">value types</a> - used to define nested fields - The names should match the names in the object.
+    only valid for "object" and "array" <a href="#value-types">value types</a> - use to define nested fields - The names should match the names in the object.
 The values should be <a href="#value-definition">value definitions</a>.
+This can be used to define nested objects or to enumerate values in an array.

 * **values** {*object[]*}
     only valid for "array" <a href="#value-types">value types</a> - An array of <a href="#value-definitions">value definitions</a> that may appear in the array.